Paul is dead: Rebuttal

 On 21 October 1969, the Beatles' press office again issued statements denying the rumour, deeming it "a load of old rubbish" and saying that "the story has been circulating for about two years – we get letters from all sorts of nuts but Paul is still very much with us".
 On 24 October, BBC Radio reporter Chris Drake was granted an interview with McCartney at his farm.
 McCartney said that the speculation was understandable, given that he normally did "an interview a week" to ensure he remained in the news.
 Part of the interview was first broadcast on Radio 4, on 26 October, and subsequently on WMCA in the US.
-According to author John Winn, McCartney had conceded to the interview "in hopes that people hearing his voice would see the light", but the ploy failed.
+According to author John Winn, McCartney had agreed to the interview "in hopes that people hearing his voice would see the light", but the ploy failed.

 McCartney was secretly filmed by a CBS News crew as he worked on his farm.
 As in his and Linda's segment in the Beatles' promotional clip for "Something", which the couple filmed privately around this time, McCartney was unshaven and unusually scruffy-looking in his appearance.
 His next visitors were a reporter and photographer from Life magazine.
 Irate at the intrusion, he swore at the pair, threw a bucket of water over them and was captured on film attempting to hit the photographer.
 Fearing that the photos would damage his image, McCartney then approached the pair and agreed to pose for a photo with his family and answer the reporter's questions, in exchange for the roll of film containing the offending pictures.
 In Winn's description, the family portrait used for Life's cover shows McCartney no longer "shabbily attired", but "clean-shaven and casually but smartly dressed".

 Following the publication of the article and the photo, in the issue dated 7 November, the rumour started to decline.
-In the interview, McCartney was quoted as saying:
+In the interview, McCartney said the rumour was "bloody stupid" and went on to say: